Model-free High Dimensional Mediator Selection with False Discovery Rate Control: Method

 \subsection{Theoretical results}

-\begin{theorem} With the general model setting and assumptions stated as in Section \ref{sec:setting}, using the general algorithm in Section \ref{sec:algorithm}, with Model-X knockoff construction and data splitting, with the Knockoff filter, the final mFDR for mediators can be controlled at level $q$ and with the Knockoff+ filter, the final FDR for mediators can be controlled at level $q$ when $p\rightarrow \infty$ with a choice of path-a statistics that satisfy the weak dependence assumption. \end{theorem}
+\begin{theorem} With the general model setting and assumptions stated as in Section \ref{sec:setting}, using the general algorithm in Section \ref{sec:algorithm}, with Model-X knockoff construction and data splitting, with the Knockoff filter, the final mFDR for mediators can be controlled at level $q$ and with the Knockoff+ filter, the final FDR for mediators can be controlled at level $q$ when $p\rightarrow \infty$ with a choice of path-a statistics that satisfy the weak dependence assumption. \end{theorem} The proof of Theorem \ref{thm:1} is postponed to Web Appendix B. In Theorem \ref{thm:1} we provide the theoretical guarantee for the algorithm in Section \ref{sec:algorithm} under the assumption of the large number of weakly dependent path-a statistics. {